 Generally, the responsibility process starts when something bad happens.
-Depending on your character and inner self you fall into one of the process steps and usually go up the ladder (unfortunately this is not guaranteed).
+Depending on your character and inner self, you fall into one of the process steps and usually go up the ladder (unfortunately, this is not guaranteed).

-To clarify things, let's imagine the following situation: Your spouse wakes up in the morning, dresses up for work and goes out through the door, only to find out that it was left unlocked whole night, which exposed you and your family to risk from being robbed.
-They are 100% sure that you were the last to come home and therefore you were the one who should have locked the door.
+To clarify things, let's imagine the following situation: Your spouse wakes up in the morning.
+Dresses up for work and goes out through the door, only to find out that it was left unlocked the whole night, exposing you and your family to risk of being robbed.
+They are 100% sure that you were the last to come home, and therefore you were the one who should have locked the door.

 Then they ask you: Why didn't you lock the door last night?
 If you are the DENIAL type of guy, you would first think (or say):

-This is the lowest step on the ladder - you deny the issue.
-You couldn't have done something so stupid and you ignore the fact that theoretically it could have been you.
-Moreover, you tend to blame others for something that you might have done:
+Denial is the lowest step on the ladder - you deny the issue.
+You couldn't have done something so stupid, and you ignore the fact that theoretically, it could have been you.

-I was fetching you guys dinner and I had two bags in my hands and I could not lock the door.
+"I was fetching you guys dinner, and I had two bags in my hands, and I could not lock the door." (you justify)

-How could I be so distracted?
+"How could I be so distracted?" (you feel shame)

 After being threatened by your spouse that they would leave you if you didn't change your behavior, you start locking the door diligently every night.
 You curse about it, but you do it because you were issued an ultimatum.

-I have to, but I don't want to.
+"I have to, but I don't want to." (you feel obligated)

 The sad reality?
-Most people hate their jobs and yet they go to the office every morning.
+Most people hate their jobs, and yet they go to the office every morning.
 Does it have to be like that?
 Of course not!

-The last step on the Responsibility Process is the Responsibility state.
-This is where problems get solved and progress is made.
-If you install a new automatic lock you would have a good solution to the problem and it will never bug you again.
+The last step of the Responsibility Process is the Responsibility state.
+Here is where you actually solve problems and aim to further progress.
+If you install a new automatic lock, you will have an excellent solution to the problem, and it will never bug you again.

-Lean is all about eliminating waste and this is a no-brainer for the experienced lean practitioner.
-All the techniques and processes that come along surface issues, which we need to fix in order to improve our system, and therefore eliminate some waste.
-The thing is that the process of ongoing improvement is only possible when all parties come from the perspective of “Responsibility” and ask themselves the question “What can I do to make things just a little bit better?”.
+The thing is that ongoing improvement is only possible when all parties come from the perspective of "Responsibility".
+In this sense, the reaction to issues should be asking themselves the question "What can I do to make things just a little bit better?".